tanakapayam/kubernetes-efk-gcp/README.md

 ## Storage

-We provide dynamic persistent storage to the elasticsearch nodes by creating them as a `PetSet` (soon to be renamed to `StatefulSet`) with a `persistentVolumeClaimTemplate` field.
-This field defines a template for a `PVC`, which dynamically creates `EBS` volumes based on a `StorageClass`.
+We provide dynamic persistent storage to the elasticsearch nodes by creating them as a `StatefulSet` with a `persistentVolumeClaimTemplate` field.
+This field defines a template for a `PVC`, which dynamically creates `GCE` volumes based on a `StorageClass`.
 In this case we allocate 100Gb gp2 volumes per-elasticsearch-node and attach them to the appropriate kubernetes nodes.
+This is where the indicies will write to on each elasticsearch node.

 ## Networking